muhlba91/onyx-homeassistant-integration/README.md

 The integration offers the following possibilities:

-- `master`: the latest stable release
+- `main`: the latest stable release
 - `next`: the next, cutting-edge release (**attention**: may be unstable)
 - `v*`: releases following semantic versioning - if you need to pin the version, choose one of those